HallowXIII/PyLaut/README.rst

 Contributing
 ------------

-We happily welcome contributions, please see `our guide for Contributors <http://pylaut.readthedocs.io/en/latest/contributing.html>`_ for the best places to start and help.
+We happily welcome contributions, please see `the GitHub issues page <https://github.com/HallowXIII/pylaut/issues>`_ for the best places to start and help.

 License
 -------